depman-org/depman/README.md

 - **General purpose**: No assumptions about language, project type, ecosystem, or tooling.
 - **Flexible**: You 'just write a shell script'.
 There is no DSL or programming language (besides Nushell).
 - **Interoperable**: Everything Depman does happens in a single self contained 'depman/' directory anywhere in your project.
-- **Secure**: Everything is fully isolated from your system with rootless containers.
+- **Isolated**: Everything is fully isolated from your system with rootless containers.
-- **Reproducible (Repeatable)**: Every input/dependency is pinned with its content hash.
+- **Reproducible (Repeatable)**: Inputs *and* outputs are pinned with their content hashes.
 - **Fast**: Caches as much as possible.
 - **Cross-platform**: Works on Linux, MacOS and Windows.
 - **Backwards & forwards compatible**: Any version of Depman can build a project using any version of Depman.
 - **Modern**: Written in Nushell, a statically typed, functionally oriented cross-platform shell and programming language written in Rust.

 ### Values
 Ordered by priority:

-1. Reliability & Security: Depman will warn you and not proceed if any your dependencies have changed a single bit.
+1. **Security**: Depman will warn you and not proceed if any your dependencies have changed a literal bit.
 It will never auto-update dependencies.
-2. Minimalism:
+2. **Minimalism**:
-    - In behavior: The usage manual (following two sections of this file) should never exceed 5 minutes in reading time.
+    - In behavior: The usage manual (following two sections of this file) shouldn't exceed 5 minutes in reading time.
-    - In implementation: The total LoC should always remain below 1000.
+    - In implementation: The total LoC should remain below 1000.
-3. Convenience: Wherever isn’t incompatible with the above values, we pursue the most convenient UX.
+3. **Convenience**: The most convenient UX possible that gets out of your way and lets you do your job with the least amount of friction.

 ## The files